To be honest, Yangon was never on my radar. Bagan for sure, but not Yangon.

 BY BUS: At just MMK 500, this is by far the cheapest way to get to the downtown area from the airport.
 The Omni Focus bus has two routes running between Yangon International Airport and Central Railway Station.
 After exiting the terminal, turn left and walk straight until you reach the bus stop.
 Stops for both routes are posted in English so you can take the one with a stop closest to your hotel.
 Buses operate 24 hours and run every 15-30 minutes or so.

-BY PRIVATE TRANSFER: If you’d like to book a private transfer in advance, then you can do so through Klook.
-This seems to be the most expensive option by far.
+BY PRIVATE TRANSFER: If you’d like to book a private transfer in advance, then you can do so through Bookaway.
+This is the most comfortable option but also one of the most expensive.

 I flew to Yangon but there are other ways to get there depending on where you are.
-I suggest checking 12Go Asia to find route options available to you.
+I suggest checking Bookaway to find route options available to you.
 You can click on the link or use the widget below.

 WHERE TO EXCHANGE CURRENCY